Emil Utitz: Early life and education

 Emil Utitz was born in Prague on 27 May 1883.
 (Note: Many sources claim that he was born in Roztoky, possibly because Roztoky, where he lived at the time, was mentioned in the document confirming his dismissal from German citizenship in 1934.)
 His parents were Gotthold Utitz (1855–1916), a manufacturer of leather goods, and his wife Philippina.
 A German-speaking Jew, he grew up with his sister, Flora, and was educated in Prague, first at a Piarist elementary school, then at the Altstädter Gymnasium secondary school in the Kinský Palace, where Franz Kafka was a classmate.
-After passing his Matura, Utitz studied at the University of Munich.
-After starting with law in 1901, he moved on to art history and archeology.
+After passing his Matura, Utitz studied at the Ludwig-Maximilians-Universität München.
+After starting to study law in 1901, he moved on to art history and archeology.
 He returned to Prague to study philosophy at Charles University in 1903, where Anton Marty was one of his teachers.
-In 1904, he spent one semester studying psychology at the University of Leipzig, taking classes with Wilhelm Wundt and Johannes Volkelt.
+In 1904, he spent one semester studying psychology at Leipzig University, taking classes with Wilhelm Wundt and Johannes Volkelt.
 He defended his PhD in 1906 under the supervision of Christian von Ehrenfels, with the thesis Wilhelm Heinse und die Ästhetik zur Zeit der deutschen Aufklärung (Wilhelm Heinse and aesthetics in the German Enlightenment).
 He became a member of a philosophical circle, strongly influenced by Franz Brentano, that met at the Café Louvre and included Kafka and Oskar Kraus.
 Encouraged by Brentano, Utitz converted to Protestantism in 1908.
 While Utitz claimed to have done so for spiritual reasons, conversion was at the time beneficial to Jews attempting to have an academic career, and Arnold Zweig later described it as a consequence of the sociopolitical environment of the times.

 Utitz also wrote poems.
 His Von des Lebens letzten Rätseln: Eine lyrische Symphonie in drei Sätzen ('On Life's Final Mysteries: A Lyrical Symphony in Three Movements') appeared in 1902, and in the same year, he used the pseudonym Ernst Limé to publish the collection Meine Hochburg ('My Stronghold').